hilton/hilton.github.com/blog/_posts/2021-01-26-omit-notification-salutations.md

 5. Save time
 -->

+*[I18N]: internationalisation, which has eighteen letters between the first and last

 The shift to web-based software introduced us all to email notifications.
 Meanwhile, as we shift personal communication from email to other messaging platforms, hand-typed email becomes rarer.
 We’ve ended up with email inboxes full of email from software.